executors/executors/README.md

 ### Use of an executor in a generic context

 Functions may receive executors as generic template parameters.
+Our proposal provides tools for working in generic contexts while retaining the ability to manipulate executors uniformly.
+For example, consider this implementation of a hypothetical math library's parallel `dot()` product function:

+    template<class BulkTwoWayExecutor>
+    float dot(const BulkTwoWayExecutor& exec, const float* data1, const float* data2, size_t n)
+    {
+      auto zipped = zip_with(std::multiplies<>(), data1, data2);
+      return std::reduce(std::execution::par.on(exec), zipped, zipped + n, 0.f, std::plus<>());
+    }

+Because it is a template, the `dot()` function has no concrete information about `exec`, besides the fact that the executor satisfies the requirements of our `BulkTwoWayExecutor` concept.
+However, this is all the information necessary to compose `exec` correctly with `par` and `std::reduce`.

-A programmer may work at a lower-level yet retain generality by manipulating the executor through customization points.
+Programmers may work at a lower level yet retain generality by manipulating an executor through customization points.
 For example, consider this hypothetical implementation of `async()`:

     template<class Executor, class Function, class...
 Args>